 - December: Early season with cooler temperatures and moderate snowfall.

-- January: The coldest month, often boasting the highest snowfall.
+- January: The coldest month, often boasting the highest snowfall and great snow for visitors.

 - February: Slightly warmer than January but still featuring excellent snow conditions.